knalli/task-worker/task-daemon/README.md

 * an AMQP inbound gateway which binds messages of the queue to a specific (Spring Integration) channel,
 * and finally a service activator which will be invoked for every incoming message.

 The service itself delegates the actual job to a dedicated task runner which decides _how_ the task will be done.
-Currently, there are only following tasks available: FopTaskImpl (FOP), ProcessTaskImpl (PROCESS) and PhantomJsTaskImpl (PHANTOMJS).
+Currently, there are only following tasks available:
+1. FopTaskImpl (FOP)
+2. ProcessTaskImpl (PROCESS) and
+3. PhantomJsTaskImpl (PHANTOMJS).

 In a nutshell:
 1. A new message (so called a new job task) will be recieved by Spring Integration via the AMQP gateway.